 Why this is important?

 Heating our homes with gas is one of the reasons why Canadians have one of the largest carbon footprints in the world per capita.
 For example, typical homes in The Pocket produce 6-8 tonnes of greenhouse gas emissions per year, the majority of it from home heating.
 So switching from gas to much-cleaner electricity for home heating is one of the best things you can do to have a real, positive impact on our climate.
-It is also better for you and your family, as increasingly research is showing that burning gas in our homes (for heating or cooking) can cause negative health effects.
+It is also better for you and your family, as increasingly research is showing that burning gas in our homes (for heating or cooking) can cause negative health effects, like asthma in children.

 - Watch the recording of the Pocket Change Air Source Heat Pump Webinar from May 2022.

-Everything you wanted to know about heat pumps but were afraid to ask!
 In this accessible primer, Erik Janssen, an analyst with the Toronto and Region Conservation Authority’s Sustainable Technologies Evaluation Program (STEP), shares his research on the basics of heat pumps and how they can make a major impact in reducing our residential green house gas emissions.

 - Have a look at this webinar about heat pumps from our friends at the Harbord Village Residents Association.
 Featuring Trish Long of Switch Heat Pumps and Steve Cornelius of Mitsubishi Electric.
 HVRA also has an informative web page on Air Source Heat Pumps for heating and cooling.